-My initial ideas revolved around setting up a grain feeder similar to the keeper’s.
-However, I felt that I needed to offer the squirrels something even more appealing to compete with the glut of natural food at this time of year.
-I also wanted something that would be more portable than the conventional drum-style hopper — a feeder that I could leave in situ for a week or two before ambushing the diners, then move it on to another part of the woods or on to another shoot altogether.
+I was grumbling to myself about summer squirrel shooting – and the lack of enticing grain hoppers supplied by keepers – so I decided to create a squirrel-feeding station of my own.
+I originally considered setting up a grain feeder similar to the keeper’s.
+However, I then realised that I would have to offer the squirrels something very enticing to compete with the natural feed available to them in the summer months.
+I also wanted something more portable than a drum-style hopper.
+I needed a “squirrel feeder” that I could leave in place for a week or two before ambushing the diners.
+I would then move it on to another part of the woods or on to another shoot where culling was needed.

 My initial attempts at fixing shallow wooden trays to trees brought some success, but their limited capacity meant they were quickly emptied and the constant trips to top them up became a nuisance.
 So, over the past couple of years, I’ve been using a wooden hopper.
 It’s a simple box that, once loaded with peanuts, gradually spills its contents into a small trough in front of a hole at the base, courtesy of gravity.
 These boxes can easily be set up and moved from tree to tree, and only need filling once or twice a week, depending on the number of squirrels in the vicinity.
 So far, they have given excellent results, enabling me to create honeypot areas where I can target squirrels throughout the year.